{content}

 In most cases the transport will arrive in due course, but sometimes, for example in heavy snow, it may be impossible for the vehicle to get through.

-When the weather is bad, listen to the local radio (Lincs FM, Viking FM and BBC Radio Humberside) or check your child’s school website.
+When the weather is bad, listen to the local radio (Lincs FM, Hits Radio and BBC Radio Humberside) or check your child’s school website.

 Neither the schools nor the council set definitive rules for parents to follow as there are a number of things for parents to consider in the interest of their child’s safety.
 However, we offer the following guidance to help parents decide what action to take: